-Step-by-step instructions for creating a deposit invoice are available here: Creating an Ad Hoc Deposit Invoice.
+Step-by-step instructions for creating a deposit invoice are available in Create an Ad Hoc Deposit Invoice.

 Once the deposit invoice is created, it will function like all other invoices: they can be sent or downloaded, and the event and account will show as having a balance due until the deposit invoice is paid.
 Payments and credits are allocated to deposit invoices, just like regular invoices.